psoukie/zipchord/README.md

 - Real-time hints in an on-screen display or tooltips
 - Smart spaces and automatic capitalization around shortcuts and punctuation
 - Two chord-detection modes: minimum held duration or relative overlap of keys
-- Automatic switching with the active Windows keyboard layout, with per-layout key mapping, dictionaries, and enabled shortcut states
+- Automatic switching with the active Windows keyboard layout, with per-layout key mapping and dictionaries
-- Native UI and command menu for common actions
+- Native UI and command menu for common actions and assigning shortcuts

 ## Example